AJarombek/saints-xctf-ios/README.md

 # saints-xctf-ios

-## Overview
+### Overview

-The SaintsXCTF iOS App goes along with my website SaintsXCTF.com.
+An iOS app that goes along with my website `saintsxctf.com`.
 All development is done in Swift.
-The backend calls the REST API built on the website server (Written in PHP).
+The backend calls a REST API written in Python.

 There is also an Android app that was released August 2017.

-You can follow development of the website here: [SaintsXCTF Website GitHub](https://github.com/AJarombek/saints-xctf).
+You can follow development of the website here: [SaintsXCTF Website GitHub](https://github.com/AJarombek/saints-xctf-web).

+You can follow development of the API here: [SaintsXCTF API GitHub](https://github.com/AJarombek/saints-xctf-api).

 You can follow development of the android app here: [SaintsXCTF Android GitHub](https://github.com/AJarombek/saints-xctf-android).

-## Releases
+### Releases

 **V.2.0.0 - Version 2 Release**